Ynverxe/hex/README.md

 ## Launcher behaviour

 A final step is required in order to run the generated launcher: you must specify the Minestom artifact to be used at runtime.
-By default, neither the ``core`` nor the ``core`` packages include Minestom.
+By default, neither the ``core`` nor the ``launcher`` modules include Minestom.
 Since Minestom is frequently updated and often modified by third parties, bundling it into the launcher would require rebuilding the launcher every time a bug is patched or a new feature is added — which is not very efficient.
 To specify the Minestom library to use, create a minestom-source.conf file inside the server directory.
 This file should contain the Maven coordinates of the artifact and the Maven repository from which the artifact will be downloaded.

 ### ```minestom-source.conf``` example: